 - Survival Kit Lessons

-In total, throughout the eight modules, there are 31 interactive audio lessons, 32 language and culture lessons, 26 writing lessons, and 10 survival kit lessons.
+The eight modules contain a total of 31 interactive audio lessons, 32 language and culture lessons, 26 writing lessons, and 10 survival kit lessons.

-With the exception of the writing lessons, each type of lesson also includes their Rocket Reinforcement.
-This is a way to practice what you’ve learned by completing a variety of exercises.
+With the exception of the writing lessons, each type of lesson also includes their Rocket Reinforcement activities.
+They’re a way to practice what you’ve learned by completing a variety of exercises.
 We’ll get into this a bit later.

 For now, let’s take a look at their interactive audio lessons.